How It Works - Email to PDF for Outlook

 Likewise, you can also find these options under the context menu (i.e., popup menu you get when you right-click the email item.)

-When you export and save email as PDF from Outlook, a ‘Save As’ dialog box appears.
+When you save email as PDF from Outlook, a ‘Save As’ dialog box appears.
 Notice the file name of the PDF to be generated is already pre-filled with metadata information of the selected email item.
 Therefore, you don’t even need to input and key in the name of the document.

 For example, below in the screenshot, the file name is in the format Subject + Underscore (_) + Received Time + Underscore (_) + Sender Name.